jafaryor/knowledge-base/teminalogy.md

     ресурса и способ обращения к нему.
 (URI = URL)
     Example: http://handynotes.ru

 * __URN__ (Unifrorm Resource Name) - identifies a resource by name in a particular namespace.
-(URI = URN)
     Example: /2009/09/uri-url-urn.html

 * In telecommunications, the round-trip delay time (__RTD__) or round-trip time (__RTT__) is the length of time it takes for a signal to be sent plus the length of time it takes for an acknowledgment of that signal to be received.
 In the context of computer networks, the signal is generally a data packet, and the RTT is also known as the ping time.
 An internet user can determine the RTT by using the ping command.

 * __Head-of-line blocking__ (HOL blocking) in computer networking is a performance-limiting phenomenon that occurs when a line of packets is held up by the first packet.
 Examples include input buffered network switches, out-of-order delivery and multiple requests in HTTP pipelining.

-* An __HTTP__ method is safe if it doesn't alter the state of the server.
-In other words, a method is safe if it leads to a read-only operation.
-Several common HTTP methods are safe: GET, HEAD, or OPTIONS

-* An __HTTP__ method is idempotent if an identical request can be made once or several times in a row with the same effect while leaving the server in the same state.
-In other words, an idempotent method should not have any side-effects (except for keeping statistics).
-Implemented correctly, the GET, HEAD, PUT, and DELETE method are idempotent, but not the POST method.

 * Data buffer (or just __BUFFER__) is a region of a physical memory storage used to temporarily store data while it is being moved from one place to another.

 * __LATENCY__ - an expression of how much time it takes for a packet of data to get from one designated point to another

 * __CANONICAL URL__ - allows you to tell search engines that certain similar URLs are actually one and the same.
 Sometimes you have products or content that is accessible under multiple URLs, or even on multiple websites.
-Using a canonical URL (an HTML link tag with attribute rel=canonical) these can exist without harming your rankings.
+Using a canonical URL (an HTML link tag with attribute `rel=canonical`) these can exist without harming your rankings.

 * __TLS__ - Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), is a protocol used by applications to communicate securely across a network, preventing tampering with and eavesdropping on email, web browsing, messaging, and other protocols.

 * __WEBMASTER__ (from web and master),[1] is a person responsible for maintaining one or many websites.